openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 and *rethrows* clauses that cause no error in this case).

-The same method declaration can be inherited from an interface in a number of ways, which cannot cause a :index:`compile-time error` on its own.
+The same method declaration can be inherited from an interface in a number of ways, causing no :index:`compile-time error` on its own.

 .. index::
    inheriting method